 At a town hall on May 19, Pastor Gaertner outlined our congregation's plan to return to in-person worship services on May 30/31.

-Our Shepherd Lutheran Church plans to begin to have in-person worship services beginning Saturday at 6pm on May 30 and Sunday at 8:30am and 11am on May 31.
+Our Shepherd Lutheran Church began to have in-person worship services Saturday at 6pm on May 30 and Sunday at 8:30am and 11am on May 31.
 We will continue to offer the live-streaming of our worship services.
 Anyone who is in an at-risk population, sick, or uncomfortable at this time is encouraged to continue to participate in the digital format of our worship services.
 In all moments, our faith and confidence will remain in our Lord as we seek His kingdom and His righteousness.

 We are living in an uncertain and unprecedented time.
 The response of the world to Covid-19 has placed a pause on many parts of our lives.
 This virus is a very real risk to the health and safety of our community.
 Our response to the virus will continue to affect the ways we offer pastoral care and corporate worship.
 Some of our plans will have to evolve if there is a resurgence of the virus.

-Here are some of the procedures that we will follow to help ensure the safety of the people who participate in worship at Our Shepherd Lutheran Church.
+Here are some of the procedures that we follow to help ensure the safety of the people who participate in worship at Our Shepherd Lutheran Church.

-We will provide signs at the entrances of our building informing people of CDC recommendations (masks, washed hands, hand sanitizer, etc).
+We provide signs at the entrances of our building informing people of CDC recommendations (masks, washed hands, hand sanitizer, etc).